 The rookeries themselves are difficult to find, and even if you happen to come across a nesting area it's best to keep well away.
 Herons are notorious for abandoning their young at the slightest cause for alarm.

 I swear that grey jays, those fluffy grey-feathered birds with a white forehead and collar, come equipped with some type of homing device locked on to soft-hearted camp cooks.
 They're legendary for their bold approach at panhandling food scraps, and with my past experience with them I can tell you they prefer greasy bacon over bannock any day.

 There are many names given to the bird.
 Ornithologists still insist on calling it the "Canada Jay."
 But true northerners have labeled the bird "camp robber."
 I've even heard it being called "whiskeyjack."
 It's not that the bird has a taste for liquor.
 The term is derived from the Algonkian word "Wisakedjak" used to denote a trickster - a supernatural shape-shifting spirit that loves to play pranks on campers.

 Grey jays are close cousins to the blue jay.
 But rather than migrate south in winter, they are able to survive the cold months by storing food caches all summer.
 Watch them the next time they steal a bit of food from you.
 They'll first coat it with saliva, which acts as a preservative, and then stuff the food behind a piece of bark or tree moss.

-Kevin Callan is the author of eight books including 'The Happy Camper: An Essential Guide to Life Outdoors'.
-He is a recipient of the National Magazine Award and a regularly featured speaker at North America's largest canoeing and camping expos for over 20 years.
+Kevin Callan is the author of 11 books including 'The Happy Camper: An Essential Guide to Life Outdoors'.
+He is a recipient of the National Magazine Award and has been a regularly featured speaker at North America's largest canoeing and camping expos for over 20 years.